DamianPyCoder/Program___DjangoReact___DigitalRestaurantMenu/readme.md

 The following image illustrates the worker panel on the left and the customer access on the right.
 Customers will access the app either through a QR code or by manually entering their table number.

+Within the worker panel, there will be a menu featuring order management, table management, payment history, categories, products, and user management.

 In the order section, tables will be displayed.
 Occupied tables will be highlighted in orange, tables with pending orders will be blue with the order number, unoccupied tables will be black, and tables with diners who have already requested the bill will be green.

 ![](https://github.com/DamianPyCoder/Program___DjangoReact___DigitalRestaurantMenu/blob/main/picts/screenshot_1.png)

-Within the worker panel, there will be a menu featuring order management, table management, payment history, categories, products, and user management.
+In the tables section of the menu, new tables can be created, and waitstaff can add products directly to tables for elderly patrons or customers with difficulties using the application.

 ![](https://github.com/DamianPyCoder/Program___DjangoReact___DigitalRestaurantMenu/blob/main/picts/screenshot_5.png)